THETFORD – EARLY MEMORIES

 BY BAS KYBIRD

 I suppose my earliest memories of my paternal grandparents must be when I was four or five years of age.
-There is a photograph of me in scouts uniform much, much, too large for me which would have belonged to my Uncle George, father’s brother at Thetford.
+There is a photograph of me in scouts uniform much, much too large for me; this would have belonged to my Uncle George, father’s brother who lived in Thetford.
 My grandfather was Charles Robert Kybird and Charles is my second Christian name and William is my third name, after my mother’s father.
-In later years when working in Barclay’s Bank at Thetford I was called Charlie.
+In later years, when working in Barclay’s Bank at Thetford, I was called Charlie.

-In his early years Granddad had worked hard and had known difficult times but managed to bring up five children.
-On leaving school he worked at Burrell’s Engineering as a metal turner making parts for traction engines as had his father and grandfather.
+In his younger years Granddad had worked hard and had known difficult times, but he managed to bring up five children.
+On leaving school in 1890 he worked in Thetford at Burrell’s Engineering as a metal turner making parts for traction engines as had his father and grandfather before him.
 There is a family photograph of them outside No. 85, Castle Street, Thetford.

 My father was clever enough to pass for a scholarship but his father decided it was time he contributed to the family finances.
 He left school at the age of fourteen and also worked for Burrell’s.
-Near the end of the First World War he was called up into the army, serving a matter of months before the end of the war.
+Near the end of the First World War he was called up into the army, serving a matter of months before the war ended.
 In that brief time he was made a lance corporal with the Royal Fusiliers.
 He returned to Burrell’s for a while but things were difficult in that employment so he joined Norfolk Constabulary in 1921.

-He was a very slim man, with a thin moustache and very active; very careful with his money and poor Granny had to be also.
+Granddad was a very slim man, with a thin moustache and he was very active; very careful with his money and poor Granny had to be also.
 He used to resharpen his razor blades by rubbing them inside a drinking glass, everything to give the impression he was hard up.

 My grandmother Caroline née Daniels was short, plump, with a round rosy face.
 She was a very good cook and her lemon curd tarts were out of this world.
 Sometimes she would take me and the boy from next door, Jacky Lockwood, down the town shopping.
 On the occasion of the King and Queen’s Silver Jubilee in 1935 she bought me a souvenir mug with their pictures on it.
 I had it for many years until it got cracked and was thrown out.

-In my time the family home was at Jasmine Cottage, 40, Vicarage Road.
+In my time Granddad’s family home was at Jasmine Cottage, 40, Vicarage Road.
 It was a six roomed end terrace house of Victorian era.
 There was a small front garden with a gate and path to the front door.
 There was a bay window with a plant inside.
-To the left was a high wood gate and a passage leading to the back yard and door.
+To the left was a high wooden gate and a passage leading to the back yard and door.
 The gate was painted black with one of Granddad’s economy paint mixes.
-He would add tar which took longer to dry but he said it would last longer!
+He would add tar which meant it took longer to dry but he said it would last longer!

 Now comes another interesting (?) part – opposite the shed was a stall in which were kept one or two goats.
 Granny used to milk the ‘nanny’.
 I couldn’t stand the milk, it had a very strong flavour.
 The smell from the goats was overpowering as was that from the manure heap: all in all not a very hygienic set-up!